sst/guide/_examples/how-to-create-a-crud-api-with-serverless-using-dynamodb.md

 These will be getting a list of notes, creating a note, getting, updating, and deleting a specific note respectively.

-We also pass in the name of our DynamoDB table to our API as an environment variable called `tableName`.
-And we allow our API to access (read and write) the table instance we just created.
+We'll also bind our table to our API.
+It allows our API to access (read and write) the table we just created.

 ## Create a note